wanjun3211/playWright_testing_WebSubmitForm/README.md

 8. Form is completed - save data button saves data

+### There are four seperate functions created to make code more concise.

 ### The website could be locally hosted using the following command in this project folder